-In the descriptive headings, if the location is identical to that of the discharge gaging station, neither the LOCATION nor the DRAINAGE AREA statements are repeated.
+In the descriptive headings, if the location is identical to that of the streamflow-gaging station, neither the LOCATION nor the DRAINAGE AREA statements are repeated.
 The following information is provided with each continuous-record station.
 Comments that follow clarify information presented under the various headings of the station description.

-LOCATION.-See Data Presentation information in the EXPLANATION OF STAGE- AND WATER-DISCHARGE RECORDS section of this report (same comments apply).
+LOCATION.--See Data Presentation information in the "Records of Stage and Water Discharge" section of this report (same comments apply).

-DRAINAGE AREA.-See Data Presentation information in the EXPLANATION OF STAGE- AND WATER-DISCHARGE RECORDS section of this report (same comments apply).
+DRAINAGE AREA.--See Data Presentation under "Records of Stage and Water Discharge" section of this report (same comments apply).

-PERIOD OF RECORD.-This indicates the time periods for which published water-quality records for the station are available.
-The periods are shown separately for records of parameters measured daily or continuously and those measured less than daily.
+PERIOD OF RECORD.--This indicates the time periods for which published water-quality records for the station are available.
+The periods are shown separately for records of parameters measured daily or continuously and those measured less often than daily.
 For those measured daily or continuously, periods of record are given for the parameters individually.

-INSTRUMENTATION.-Information on instrumentation is given only if a water-quality monitor temperature record, sediment pumping sampler, or other sampling device is in operation at a station.
+INSTRUMENTATION.--Information on instrumentation is given only if a water-quality monitor, temperature recorder, sediment pumping sampler, or other sampling device is in operation at a station.

-REMARKS.-Remarks provide added information pertinent to the collection, analysis, or computation of the records.
+REMARKS.--Remarks provide added information pertinent to the collection, analysis, or computation of the records.

-COOPERATION.-Records provided by a cooperating organization or obtained for the USGS by a cooperating organization are identified here.
+COOPERATION.--Records provided by a cooperating organization or obtained for the Geological Survey by a cooperating organization are identified here.